kubestellar/kubestellar/docs/poc2023q1/outline.md

 Some important things that are not attempted in this PoC include the following.

-- An implementation that supports intermittent connectivity.
 - An implementation that supports a large number of edge clusters.
 - More than one SyncTarget per Location.
 - A hierarchy with more than two levels.

+It is TBD whether the implementation will support intermittent connectivity.
+This depends on whether we can quickly and easily get a syncer that creates the appropriately independent targets and itself tolerates intermittent connectivity.

 Also: initially this PoC will not transport non-namespaced objects.
 CustomResourceDefinitions are thus among the objects that will not be